TreatmentsSpecialist Treatments »

 Primary (baby) teeth are important for multiple reasons.
 They help children speak clearly, chew and maintain space for the permanent (adult) teeth to erupt.
 Children start to loose primary teeth from around 6 years old, until they are 12 years old.
 If primary teeth have decay which is left untreated this can cause pain, infection, dental abscess or early loss of teeth.
 This can lead to space loss and even cause orthodontic problems in the future.
 It is important to remember that early intervention can help prevent more complex procedure later on.

 What will happen at the first visit?

-Ayesha will ask questions to understand your child’s dental and medical history and discuss any concerns you may have.
+Mali will ask questions to understand your child’s dental and medical history and discuss any concerns you may have.
 Following a detailed examination, she may take radiographs (x-rays) if indicated and then discuss a treatment plan.
 Often when patients come to see us they may be anxious initially, but we aim to make it a child-friendly environment and with a positive introduction to our team and practice.
-Ayesha will also assess co-operation levels of your child and offer sedation if necessary.
+Mali will also assess co-operation levels of your child and offer sedation if necessary.